Sprint loses fewer phone subscribers and beats on revenue

 Sprint Corp on Thursday reported fewer-than-expected losses in net new phone subscribers who pay a monthly bill and beat quarterly revenue estimates, as it attempts to undermine bigger competitors on prices.

-REUTERS: Sprint Corp on Thursday reported fewer-than-expected losses in net new phone subscribers who pay a monthly bill and beat quarterly revenue estimates, as it attempts to undermine bigger competitors on prices.
+REUTERS: Sprint Corp on Thursday reported fewer-than-expected losses for phone subscribers who pay a monthly bill on a net basis and beat quarterly revenue estimates, as the U.S. wireless carrier has focused on improving profitability.

-The fourth-largest U.S. wireless carrier by subscribers is working to get regulatory approval to merge with larger rival T-Mobile US Inc, in order to shed the negative perception of its network quality and have the resources to better invest in a 5G network.
+Sprint, which has over 54 million total customers, is hoping for regulatory approval to merge with larger rival T-Mobile US Inc. It has historically struggled to retain customers due to negative perception of its network quality, and pursued a plan to pull back on expensive price promotions to stabilize the business.

-Sprint is well-known for discounted prices compared to its larger competitors.
-Its unlimited plus plan starts from US$70, less than Verizon and other wireless carriers, according to the website. (https://sprint.co/2sv0BNb)

 The company said it lost a net 26,000 phone subscribers during the third-quarter ended Dec.
-31. Analysts on average had expected a net loss of 32,000 subscribers, according to research firm FactSet.
+31, fewer than the 32,000 subscriber losses analysts had expected, according to research firm FactSet.

-Sprint reported net loss attributable of US$141 million, or 3 cents per share, in the quarter, compared with a net income of US$7.16 billion, or US$1.76 per share, a year earlier, when the company benefited from a change in U. S. tax laws.
+Sprint is well-known for prices that are lower than those of its larger competitors.
+Its Unlimited Plus plan starts from US$70, less than Verizon and other wireless carriers, according to the website. (https://sprint.co/2sv0BNb)

 Total net operating revenue rose 4.4 percent to US$8.60 billion.
 Analysts had expected the company to report revenue of US$8.43 billion.